Vegetation, Wildlife & Birdwatching

 By the 1850s, British settlers had colonised the eastern parts of the area, and Swellendam prospered as a replenishment stop.
 Boats laden with provisions were sent via Malgas down the Breede River to the ships waiting near Infanta harbour.

 A split in the congregation of Zuurbraak resulted in the building of a separate Anglican church and school in 1883.
-By now the village was well established, with some 2500 inhabitants, 18 teachers, over 400 students and nearly 500 houses (there is still a major housing shortfall in Suurbraak today as ANC government promised housing has not materialized).
+By now the village was well established, with some 2500 inhabitants, 18 teachers, over 400 students and nearly 500 houses (there is still a major housing shortfall in Suurbraak today as housing promised by the ANC government has not yet materialized).

 In 1948 the National Party came into power and instituted the Apartheid (‘seperateness’) policy, along with enacting the Group Areas Act.
 Zuurbraak was renamed Suurbraak, and was proclaimed a ‘Coloured’ village’ in 1960, forcing the removal of any white inhabitants.
 Since the end of Apartheid a small community of white inhabitants (2.6% as of the 2011 census) has resettled in the area, and Afrikaans remains the predominantly spoken language.